OT75/MyChatbot/README.md

 # MyChatbot

-MyChatbot is an advanced chat bot application built using Python and Tkinter.
+MyChatbot is an advanced chat bot application built using the Ollama API.

 ## Overview